1RWT16KU1D/CFRU-pikmon/README.md

 - Please don't try to use leon rombase on it as it already contains items + more
 - Added convienience for compiling, now run a_makepy.bat to make the project (it executes "python scripts//make.py") and run b_cleanpy.bat to clean repo (it runs python scripts//clean.py)
 - Do not talk to Fat guy and Lady in pallet town unless if you're trying to test following pokemon code.
+- The Mid battle evolutions work almost fine but there is a slight error for bulbasaur evolving to ivysaur:
+Going to fight button messes the graphics (it only fixes when you switch pokemon in battle, happens only for bulbasaur)